omarwarsame/jenkins_server/README.md

 ```

 Job well done!
-You are in Jenkins, where we will be executing some automation jobs in the next steps of these Jenkins series.
+This is Jenkins, where we will be executing some automation jobs in the next steps of these Jenkins series.

+**How to Contribute**
+---

+1. Clone repo and create a new branch: `$ git checkout https://github.com/alichtman/stronghold -b name_for_new_branch`.
+2. Make changes and test
+3. Submit Pull Request with comprehensive description of changes

+**Acknowledgements**
+---

 [![](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge)](https://www.linkedin.com/in/owarsame?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BSOodhTsXT4CPjEe8q6c1Aw%3D%3D)
 [![](https://img.shields.io/badge/github-darkgrey?style=for-the-badge)](https://github.com/OmarWarsame)